What Car Expenses Can I Deduct for Business Driving?

 Driving as a Business Owner

-The expense of driving a car for business is a legitimate business expense, and you can deduct these expenses on your business tax return.
+The expense of driving a car for business purposes (not commuting or other personal use) is a legitimate business expense, and you can deduct these expenses on your business tax return.

 How you record the deduction for your business depends on your business type and the type of tax return your business files.
 Most small business owners use Schedule C to report business profits and losses.